 Working time and mandatory rest time are also put under state regulations.
-Act No. 46/1980 conditions all employers to respect minimum standards of safety and health requirements, organization of working time in respect of maximum weekly working time, which states that the maximum weekly working time over a four month reference period shall not exceed 48 hour per each seven-day period, including over time.
-In addition the Act regulates breaks during the day, organization of night work and shift work (ibid).
+Act No. 46/1980 conditions all employers to respect minimum standards of safety and health requirements, organization of working time in respect of maximum weekly working time, which states that the maximum weekly working time over a four-month reference period shall not exceed 48 hours per each seven-day period, including overtime.
+In addition, the Act regulates breaks during the day, organization of night work, and shift work (ibid).

 Holidays and holiday allowance

 The Holiday Allowance Act No. 30/1987 confirms the right of workers to a holiday and holiday allowance.
 The act specifies only the minimum rights, but further rights are agreed upon in the collective agreements of each sector based upon various factors such as age and duration of employment (ibid).

 The Act Respecting Labourers’ Right […] to Wages on Account of Absence through Sickness and Accidents No. 19/1979 secures minimum rights for workers who are unable to work due to sickness or accidents, occurring during the worker’s spare time.
 In such a case the worker is entitled to wages from his employer for a predetermined period of time during his recovery period.
 These minimum rights are further improved upon in a collective agreement.